-

 Origin: Huangshan City (Chinese: 黄山, pinyin huángshān), Anhui Province (Chinese: 安徽, pinyin ānhuī), China.

-According to records from Famous Teas of China (Chinese: 中国名茶, pinyin: zhōngguó míng chá), tea production in Huangshan began during the reign of the Song Emperor Jia You (Chinese: 嘉祐, pinyin: Jiāyòu) from 1056 to 1063.
+According to the Famous Teas of China (Chinese: 中国名茶, pinyin: zhōngguó míng chá), tea production in Huangshan began during the reign of the Song Emperor Jia You (Chinese: 嘉祐, pinyin: Jiāyòu) from 1056 to 1063.
 Today, this variety, along with Longjing (Chinese: 龍井, pinyin: lóngjǐng), is the most famous green tea in China.

 Appearance, aroma and taste

-This tea is also written as "Huang Shan Mao Feng" or "Huang Shan Maofeng" or "Huang Shan Mao Feng".
+This tea is also written as "Huang Shan Mao Feng" or "Huangshan Maofeng" or "Huang Shan Mao Feng".

-First published on 27.12.2015.
+First published on December 27, 2015.

 Edited 06.07.2017.